-Jonathan Bhatia is a Yamaha Performing Artist and the Lecturer of Trumpet at the University of Nevada, Reno Department of Music.
+Jonathan Bhatia is a Yamaha Performing Artist, the Lecturer of Trumpet at the University of Nevada, Reno Department of Music, and the Second Trumpet of the Reno Philharmonic Orchestra.
 Jonathan has performed in various venues and competitions across the globe.
 He was a prizewinner at the International Prize Competition in Tuscany, Italy, a featured artist at the 2017 International Trumpet Guild Conference in Hershey, PA and a contributing artist at the 2017 International Horn Symposium in Natal, Brazil.
 Jonathan is also a three time winner of the Stanley Wilson Award, and the only two time winner of the Fred Ohlendorf Award for outstanding musicianship.

 As a founding member of the Alias Brass Company, an internationally recognized brass chamber ensemble, Jonathan can be found making numerous performance and masterclass appearances across the globe.
 During their 2017-2018 season the Alias Brass Company completed a six week, twenty-nine performance, Allied Concert Services tour, and performed internationally in Alberta, CA and Natal, Brazil.
 As part of their educational mission, the Alias Brass Company regularly presents masterclasses and educational seminars for audiences of all ages in order to promote the instrumental art form and inspire creativity in the next generation of musicians and music appreciators.

-In addition to his chamber experience, Jonathan has recently performed with the Houston Symphony Orchestra, Reno Philharmonic Orchestra, Brazos Valley Symphony, Symphony of Southeast Texas, Columbus Symphony Orchestra, Columbus Ballet, Southeast Symphony, and the All-Star Brass.
+In addition to his chamber experience with the Alias Brass Company, Jonathan has recently performed with the Houston Symphony Orchestra, Classical Tahoe Orchestra, Reno Philharmonic Orchestra, Modern Brass Quintet, Great Basin Brass Quintet, Brazos Valley Symphony, Symphony of Southeast Texas, Columbus Symphony Orchestra, Columbus Ballet, Southeast Symphony, and the All-Star Brass.
 He has also held positions with the Young Musicians Foundation Debut Orchestra, as their tenured Principal Trumpet, the American Youth Symphony, as their second trumpet, and was fortunate enough to play alongside Icelandic composer Johann Johannsson in a live performance of “The Miners’ Hymn”, which was featured in the Los Angeles Times’ List of The Best 25 Classical Moments of 2014.
 As a recording artist, Jonathan has been featured on National Public Radio, can be heard playing on various films and albums including the animated feature film Duck Duck Goose, Jens Lindemann's album 'Northern Lights' and various recorded performances his YouTube channel he shares with hornist Natalie Brooke Higgins, the BrassHaus Network.

 Jonathan’s flair for trumpet solo performance has earned him numerous appearances with ensembles of varying size and scope.
 Jonathan was featured as a soloist with the University of California, Los Angeles’ Philharmonia, the Debut Orchestra for their 60th Gala Celebration, and performed the national anthem with Jens Lindemann at Pauley Pavilion for a sold out crowd of over 12,000 people.